iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 You will have to make sure that the directory has proper permissions setup, so that every one on your team can read and write to it and can access cache files written by others.
-The most straightforward way to do that is to make sure that you and your colleagues are members of the same group (e.g. 'users') and that your shared cache directory is owned by that group and has respective permissions.
+The most straightforward way to do that is to make sure that you and your colleagues are members of the same group (e.g. `users`) and that your shared cache directory is owned by that group and has respective permissions.